DebianJoe/hcwm/README.md

 License
 ====
-Due to my "borrowing" large portions of code from dwm, this is released under the MIT/X consortium license.
+Due to my "borrowing" large portions of code from dwm and catwm, this is released under the MIT/X consortium license.
 Please read the included License file.
+Without all of their previous work, I wouldn't have been able to screw it up and make this. - joe